-Private Equity represents investments with twenty-nine and twenty-eight funds at August 31, 2022 and 2021, respectively, which are intended to enhance portfolio returns and diversity global public equity exposure by taking ownership interest in illiquid partnerships that may require 7 to 10 years or more before returning invested capital.
+Private Equity represents investments with thirty-five funds at August 31, 2025 and 2024, which are intended to enhance portfolio returns and diversity global public equity exposure by taking ownership interest in illiquid partnerships that may require 7 to 10 years or more before returning invested capital.
 To achieve the targeted level of exposure with a prudent level of diversification, the ISO Foundation will commit to 3 to 5 funds annually resulting in a portfolio of 10 to 15 active private investment manager relationships.
 Such investments can include but are not limited to venture capital, buyouts, real estate, secondaries, and fund of funds.
 These investments, except for one, are initially valued as of June 30 of each year, with adjustments for deposits, withdrawals, and other material activity.
 The one exception is valued at August 31.